 About Auxiliary Ships and Asbestos

-Significant weaponry armed early auxiliary ships; however, after World War II, they became more specified for tasks not typically related to offensive or defensive measures; therefore, modern auxiliary ships are armed just enough for self-defense.
+Early auxiliary ships were often heavily armed.
+However, after World War II, they became more specified for tasks not typically related to offensive or defensive measures.
+Modern auxiliary ships are armed just enough for self-defense.

 While there are few auxiliary ships currently active in the U.S. Navy, there have been hundreds throughout history.
 Auxiliary ships ranged from small to large and performed duties like towing and tug, refueling, salvage and rescue, repairs, and more.

 - Crane ships (AB)